Alaska Works Partnership, Success Stories

 Apprenticeship Success - Nome Alaska

-Nineteen year old Cameryn Olson is fast pursuing a life of accomplishments.
+Nineteen year old Cameryn Olson is fast pursuing a life of great accomplishments.
 After a couple of temporary jobs straight out of high school, Cameryn landed at Norton Sound Health Corporation in the Ophthalmology department, earning a decent wage.

 More was desired, as she had always had her eyes on heavy equipment operating.
 She had applied to the Alaska Operating Engineers’ apprenticeship program a year prior, but fell just a month short of obtaining her driver’s license, making her ineligible for the program.